 Mobile network backhauls in the past have used static configuration and provisioning of routers for traffic engineering (TE).
 These estimates maybe revised and TE is configured periodically based on demand and other performance criteria – however, this process takes a long time (in the order of weeks or months), thus may not be suitable for dynamically changing context such as 5G mobile network.

-In 5G systems [3GPP TS 23.501] [3GPP TS 23.502] with a large range of services, low latency paths and mobility, the demand estimate varies much more dynamically (in the order of several minutes in the worst cases).
+In 5G systems [3GPP TS 23.501], [3GPP TS 23.502] with a large range of services, low latency paths and mobility, the demand estimate varies much more dynamically (in the order of several minutes in the worst cases).
 Backhaul networks that provide capabilities to reprogram routers and switches to meet the new demand profile are needed.
-The base capability found in IETF ACTN [VN-Model] has been applied in the mobile 5G transport networks.

 In addition to the configuration and provisioning of traffic engineered paths between mobile and transport network providers, there is the question of how to enforce policies for slices, QoS across multiple transport network domains in mobile network and transport network.
 Each transport domain may employee different data plane technologies such as IP, MPLS, SR-MPLS, SRV6, OTN/WDM, etc. From an end-to-end 5G transport network perspective, it is paramount to ensure predictable and consistent service quality across all domains.

 Figure 2 shows an enhanced 5G transport network architecture with an overview of the TPM function.
 The TPM is deployed in each of the two domains/sites (Domain 1/Site 1, Domain 2/Site 2) and interfaces with other mobile network functions (e.g., Session Management Function (SMF), SDN Controller (SDN-C), etc.) while providing interfaces to transport network orchestrator (i.e., MDSC).
+Note that TPM is a new function to be added and implemented in the current 3GPP architecture and this should be addressed in 3GPP.
 Detailed description of the TPM is in section 4.

 Figure 2 shows three segments/domains for 5G transport network.

-N3 segment/domain between Next Generation NodeB (gNB) and User Plane Function (UPF) is over the transport network at that site (Data Center/Central Office).
+N3 segment/domain between Next Generation NodeB (gNB) and User Plane Function (UPF) – Uplink Classifier (ULCL) is over the transport network at that site (Data Center/Central Office).

 N9 mobile connection transport, there are three transport segments/domains – the transport at each mobile network site (1, 2) and the backhaul network in between.

-N6 transport segment between UPF and Application Servers (AS) is over the transport network at that site (Data Center/Central Office).
+N6 transport segment between UPF – PDU Session Identifier (PSA) and Application Servers (AS) is over the transport network at that site (Data Center/Central Office).

 Figure 2.
 Enhanced 5G Transport Network Architecture

 The N3, N9 and N6 transport segments outlined in the figure are exemplary.
-For instance, gNB itself may need transport network when an Radio Unit (RU) and a BBU (Broadband Unit) are separated.
-However, federated orchestration and controllers as described below is needed in general.
+For instance, gNB itself may need transport network when DU (Distribution Unit) and CU (Central Unit) are separated.